dawsbot/openg/readme.md

 ## FAQ

 #### How is this different than [npm repo](https://docs.npmjs.com/cli/repo)?

-npm repo is an npm builtin which provides similar functionality to openg.
-Here are the differences (growing list):
+npm repo is an npm built-in.
+Here are the differences:

+* `opts` allows you to open issues page(s)
 * `openg` supports multiple module openings, `npm repo` supports only one at a time.
-* `opts` object allows you to open the issues page(s)

 <br>